-Richard Girgenti, vice chair of the board of K2 Integrity, is a leading authority and risk consultant to governments and businesses.
+Richard Girgenti, senior advisor at K2 Integrity, is a leading authority and risk consultant to governments and businesses.
 With more than 40 years of national and global experience, Rich has helped organizations assess, design, and implement ethics and compliance programs, conduct investigations, and manage the risks of fraud and misconduct.
 He also has extensive experience in crisis management and serving as an independent integrity monitor for companies that have entered into plea and/or settlement agreements with government regulators and enforcement agencies.
 As a leading authority, lecturer, and author in the field of ethics and compliance, Rich also serves as CEO and managing partner of IDPL Consulting, LLC.

 Previously, Rich held leadership positions at KPMG LLP, where he served as a board member, the U.S. and Americas leader of KPMG’s Forensic Advisory Services, and a member of KPMG’s Global Forensic Advisory Board.
 More recently, Rich served as a special advisor to the Office of the Chair of KPMG LLP.

 Prior to joining KPMG, Rich was appointed by the late Governor Mario M. Cuomo and confirmed by the NYS Senate as the New York State Director of Criminal Justice and Commissioner of the Division of Criminal Justice Services, where he oversaw and coordinated the policies, legislation, and initiatives of New York State’s criminal justice agencies, including the State Police and the Department of Corrections.